 Alternatively, the entire chip programming sequence is handled using the SPI/I2C profile.
+This will be the most commonly used setting within Configuration 3.

 The on chip NVM memory in every case contains basic configuration information that is recorded during the automatic test procedure in production.
 At every wake up, the part downloads the basic information from the on chip NVM OTP memory.
 After that, the chip then reaches its operational steady state condition in any of the three configurations listed above.